 Another reason for grouping artifacts into sets is a need for humans to review, identify, and navigate the artifacts of an IEPD (particularly, if it is complicated).
 An XML catalog document has a relatively focused purpose, to identify (by namespace) and assemble a set of XML schema documents into an XML Schema.
 It is not intended to index artifacts in general (other than XML schema documents to assigned target namespaces).
 So, it does not classify or describe the artifacts it identifies.

-On the other hand, the MPD catalog document is designed to record, index, classify, and describe (as needed) any or all MPD artifacts (not just schema documents).
-The MPD catalog provides a flexible method for grouping all kinds artifacts.
+On the other hand, the IEPD catalog document is designed to record, index, classify, and describe (as needed) any or all IEPD artifacts (not just schema documents).
+The IEPD catalog provides a flexible method for grouping all kinds artifacts.

-The MPD catalog schema Appendix A, MPD Catalog XML Schema Document, below, defines a set of common artifact classifiers and artifact set classifiers.
-In summary, per Appendix A, MPD Catalog XML Schema Document, below, define sets by substituting the appropriate artifact classifier (of type c:FileType) into the abstract element c:ArtifactOrArtifactSet, within the appropriate artifact set classifier (of type c:FileSetType).
+The IEPD catalog schema Appendix A, IEPDD Catalog XML Schema Document, below, defines a set of common artifact classifiers and artifact set classifiers.
+In summary, per Appendix A, IEPD Catalog XML Schema Document, below, define sets by substituting the appropriate artifact classifier (of type c:FileType) into the abstract element c:ArtifactOrArtifactSet, within the appropriate artifact set classifier (of type c:FileSetType).
 Use the most specific classifiers available for your artifacts and artifact sets.
 Otherwise, as needed, use generic c:File and c:FileSet classifiers with nc:DescriptionText.

 Note that the c:pathURI value for an artifact is its operating system relative directory path name with file name.
 The c:pathURI value for an artifact set is its operating system relative path name.

-Artifact sets can be assembled in the MPD Catalog by using c:FileSet with or without a c:pathURI attribute.
+Artifact sets can be assembled in the IEPD Catalog by using c:FileSet with or without a c:pathURI attribute.

 If a single directory contains all the artifacts in a set, then the following simple form of c:FileSet can be used: